docker/docs/docker-for-mac/docker-toolbox.md

 * At installation time, Docker for Mac provisions an HyperKit VM based on Alpine Linux, running Docker Engine.
 It exposes the docker API on a socket in `/var/run/docker.sock`.
-Since this is the default location where `docker` will look if no environment variables are set, you can start using `docker` and `docker-compose` without setting any environment variables.
+Since this is the default location where `docker` looks if no environment variables are set, you can start using `docker` and `docker-compose` without setting any environment variables.

 This setup is shown in the following diagram.